HewlettPackard/cmf/docs/index.md

 mkdir $HOME/workspace
 mkdir $HOME/dvc_remote
 ```
-workspace will be mounted inside the cmf pre-installed docker conatiner (can be your code directory)  <br>
+workspace - workspace will be mounted inside the cmf pre-installed docker conatiner (can be your code directory)  <br>
-remote data store for dvc <br>
+dvc_remote - remote data store for dvc <br>

 ***or***<br>
 Change the below lines in docker-compose to reflect the appropriate directories<br>